 The Aberdeen Women’s (AWC) Centre in Freetown provides the only comprehensive fistula repair service in Sierra Leone and has the capacity to treat up to 300 fistula patients per year.

 The Centre takes a holistic approach to the care of women and children and in 2010 opened its own maternity unit to provide the highest standards of maternal healthcare for the women of Sierra Leone, thus preventing the occurrence of obstetric fistula in the first instance and ensuring a safe environment for childbirth.

-The AWC runs an outpatient children’s clinic which treats more than 12,000 children each year, providing a primary care facility for children in the surrounding community aged 12 and under, including immunizations and health education.
+The AWC also runs an outpatient children’s clinic which treats more than 20,000 children each year, providing a primary care facility for children in the surrounding community aged 15 and under, including immunizations and health education.
 The paediatric team also provides a twice weekly outreach clinic in the Kroo Bay slum of Freetown, providing much needed primary care to the most disadvantaged children.

 The Aberdeen Women’s Centre is a self-contained facility and more than 90% of the staff are Sierra Leone nationals.

 The Aberdeen Women’s Centre also runs a support program for teenage mothers in our maternity unit.
 Supported by the Aminata Maternal Foundation, the ‘Dream Team’ program provides wraparound help to vulnerable and destitute teenagers before, during and after childbirth.
 In addition to support from a dedicated counsellor, the Dream Team girls attend classes in health education and how to look after their babies, as well as literacy and numeracy and support to return to school.

 Approximately 250 babies are safely delivered each month and the Centre has a training program for local midwives which will contribute to the development of long-term, sustainable maternity care in the country.